jdereg/java-util/README.md

 n-cube can be used free for personal use.

 Version History
+* 2.9.4
+ * Rule execution tracing is complete, including calls to sub-rule cubes, sub-sub-rule cubes, etc.  It includes both 'begin>cubeName' and 'end>cubeName' markers as well as an entry for all rules that executed (condition true) in between.
+If other rule cubes were called during rule execution, there execution traces are added, maintaining order.
+The number of steps execution for a given rule set is kept, as well as all column bindings for each rule (indicates which columns pointed to the rule executed).
+ * n-cube sha1() is now computed when formatted into JSON.
+It is added as a meta-property on n-cube.
+The SHA1 will be used along with NCE to determine if an n-cube has changed (basic for optimistic locking).
+ * APIs added to generate test case input coordinates for all populated cells.
+ * Improved HTML formatting for display in NCE (eventually NCE will do this in Javascript, and the JSON for the n-cube only will be sent to the client).
+ * Code clean up related to formatting values and parsing values.
+ * NCubeManager support for ApplicationID started, but not yet complete.
+ * NCubeManager support for MongoDB started, but not yet complete.
+ * MultiMatch flag removed from n-cube.
+If you need multi-match on an axis, use a Rule axis.
 * 2.9.3
  * SET and NEAREST axis values are now supported within Axis.convertStringToColumnValue().
 This allows in-line editing of these values in the n-cube editor.
  * Many more tests added getting line coverage up to 96%.